BodyResetGroupHeaderGraphic.png

 First and foremost, Feldenkrais is not an exercise: it is cleverly applied neuroscience.

-Many tube clips relating to the Feldenkrais Method including awareness through movement classes (albeit of varying quality and relevance) are available at YouTube.
-These might give you an indication of what's involved in a lesson, and the huge variety of lessons.
+Many tube clips relating to the Feldenkrais Method including group classes (known as awareness through movement) - albeit of varying quality and relevance - are available at YouTube.
+These might give you an indication of what's involved in a group class, and the huge variety of class lessons.

 A personal favourite is a video advertising the Alexander technique, the first seven minutes of which is an excellent introduction to how the way we hold and use our selves deteriorates over time.
-In my view (I've tried both), Feldenkrais is a much more powerful (and fascinating) method to strip away those bad habits and reset your self, but see at least the first seven minutes of this video.
+In my view (I've tried both), Feldenkrais is a much more effective (and interesting) method to strip away those bad habits and reset your self, but see at least the first seven minutes of this video.
+And here is a shorter classic: how we learned to move as infants is, fundamentally, how we need to re-learn to move effortlessly as adults.

 It is difficult to describe the Feldenkrais Method uniquely and concisely, because there are so many dimensions or facets to it.
 So here's one:

 But all said and done, the Feldenkrais Method is experiential - you have to experience it to appreciate it.
 My best advice: try it.
-It's changed my life in ways I could not even image before trying it.
+It's changed my experience of life in ways that I literally could not image before.

 Conrad